shane-kerr/DNSManifesto/README.md

 large numbers of zones, and DNSSEC data can greatly increases the amount of data to periodically synchronize.

+### Protocol Debugging Support

+DNS has a very few tools for administrators to understand DNS problems.
+For example, the ServFail code is used to cover a huge number of possible problems without any details, meaning operators must try to infer the true problem.
+Likewise there are few methods that operators can use to figure out the state of the various servers, caches, and so on in the system.

 Stuff to Jettison
 -----------------